Breword/tmux/Advanced-Use.md

 option.
 When this is on, panes are not automatically killed when the program running in them exits.
 Instead, a message is shown and the pane remains as it was.
-This is called a dead pane, and `respawn-pane` or `respawn-window` can be used to start the same or a different program again.
+This is called a dead pane, and `respawn-pane` or `respawn-window` can be used to start the same or a different program.

 #### Window sizing